 See where this is heading?

-If you don’t have complete trust and confidence that the number on your rangefinder is accurate, the odds are good you’ll completely miss your intended target.
+If you don’t have complete trust and confidence that the number on your laser rangefinder is accurate, the odds are good you’ll completely miss your intended target.
 Kiss that personal best goodbye!

 We’re confident the best golf rangefinders for 2023 can give you the level of confidence you deserve.
 Here are a few things you should focus on when looking for a new golf rangefinder.